DETAILED ACTION

 “receiving, at a wearable device, data from a sensor of the wearable device, the data indicating physiological characteristics of a user of the wearable device;

-applying the data to a machine learning model, the machine learning model having been trained based on physiological information of one or more users;
+applying the data to a machine learning model to predict an age of the user, the machine learning model having been trained based on physiological information from a subset of user data selected based on one or more characteristics indicating that the subset of user data aligns to a cohort of users that meets a desired characteristic or condition;

 determining a predicted age of the user based on an output of the machine learning model;